-Any petition for academic elemency must be requested and granted prior to the awarding of a degree.
-Once the degree is awarded, the record is closed and the academic elemency policy cannot be invoked.
-Academic elemency may be approved only once.
-For purposes of degree requirements, a student who receives elemency must follow the provisions of the College Catalog in effect at the time of re- enrollment.
+Any petition for academic clemency must be requested and granted prior to the awarding of a degree.
+Once the degree is awarded, the record is closed and the academic clemency policy cannot be invoked.
+Academic clemency may be approved only once.
+For purposes of degree requirements, a student who receives clemency must follow the provisions of the College Catalog in effect at the time of re- enrollment.